Canada's Globalive buys Vimpelcom's Wind Mobile stake

 Canaccord Genuity analyst Dvai Ghose was dubious, however, that the reported deal would mean a sharp increase in investment or that Wind would be able to more seriously compete with Canada's three dominant national wireless companies, which together control some 90 percent of the market.

-In a note to clients published before the deal was made official, he said the private equity backers will likely operate Wind on a shoestring budget until they are able to sell to one of the big three; BCE Inc (BCE.TO), Telus Corp (T.TO), or Rogers Communications Inc (RCIb.TO).
+In a note to clients published before the deal was made official, he said the private equity backers will likely operate Wind on a shoestring budget until they are able to sell to one of the big three; BCE Inc, Telus Corp, or Rogers Communications Inc.

 One of the backers applauded Ottawa's moves to encourage more competition, which also include enforcing domestic roaming rate caps and tougher rules on tower-sharing.